 - Our life experience

 Even when we share similar ideas of what constitutes right and wrong, we may prioritize them differently.
 What takes precedence?
 Our faith?
 Our family?
 Our political affiliation?
 Professional ethics?
-This will differ from person to person.
+Personal values will differ from person to person.

-Perhaps our individualism and materialistic culture tell us every adult should be responsible for making their own way in the world, but our upbringing and religion teach us to give money to the poor.
+Perhaps our sense of individual differences and materialistic culture tells us every adult should be responsible for making their own way in the world, but our upbringing and religion teach us to give money to the poor.
 This internal conflict of values is called “cognitive dissonance,” and causes feelings of unease or confusion.
 But if one of these values ranks much higher than the other, the internal conflict will be easier to resolve.